 QUICK ANSWER

 For the Florida real estate exam, escrow rules usually test numbers, timing, and who is holding the money.
 A sales associate must deliver a deposit to the broker by the end of the next business day.
 The deposit must be placed in escrow by the end of the third business day after receipt, and receipt by a sales associate counts as receipt by the broker for that three-business-day rule.
-If a broker holds disputed escrow funds, the broker must notify FREC within 15 business days and start a settlement procedure within 30 business days.
+If a broker holds disputed escrow funds, the broker must notify the Florida Real Estate Commission (FREC) within 15 business days and start a settlement procedure within 30 business days.
 Sales escrow personal funds are capped at $1,000.
 Property management escrow personal funds are capped at $5,000.

 1 day